For the past few months I’ve been working

 sort of finished film out of this zoetrope malarkey :)

-14/02/11 - Esperi 'My tear Dissolved The View'
+14/02/11 - Esperi 'My Tear Dissolved The View'

 Esperi's 'My Tear Dissolved The View' has just been released as a free download,